 If you don’t have it, no worries – regular honey will do you just fine.
 And if you want to be super cool, place a piece of honeycomb in a bowl next to the strips and let people drizzle their own honey over their pieces.

 But gee, these look like they might be hard to make.
-And that’s where the delicious punchline comes in – they are made much easier with Wewalka’s Flatbread, one of my favorite convenience products of the past few years.
-A roll of this in the fridge means that any number of nicely topped little bites are just waiting to happen (seriously, once you’ve used this flatbread dough a few times you’ve be hunting and pecking through your fridge and pantry to find different combos of ingredients to layer on top).
+And that’s where the delicious punchline comes in – they are made much refrigerated flatbread or thin crust pizza dough!
+A roll flatbread or pizza dough in the fridge means that any number of nicely topped little bites are just waiting to happen (seriously, once you’ve tried this you’ll be hunting and pecking through your fridge and pantry to find different combos of ingredients to layer on top).

 The whole thing comes together in a serious snap; if you want to sliver up the radicchio and onion topping a day ahead of time, that will save you a step when you are putting this together.